vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2019-01-14.md

 You can download the binary files for your distribution from CRAN.
 Or you can use your package manager (e.g. for Debian/Ubuntu run `sudo apt-get install r-base` and for Fedora run `sudo yum install R`).
 Also, please download and run the [RStudio installer](https://www.rstudio.com/products/rstudio/download/#download).

+## Course Data

+The data for the second day of the course can be found in [this zip file](http://sbc.shef.ac.uk/RNAseq-R/CourseData.zip).
+Please download to your laptop and extract to a location that you would like to store your results from the course.

 ## Instructors

 - Dr. Mark Dunning, Bioinformatics Core Director
 - Magdalena Dabrowska, PhD Student, MBB
+- Sokratis Kariotis, PhD Student, Wang lab
+- Niamh Errington, PhD Student, Wang lab

 ## Timetable (provisional)